Multifidelity Simulation-based Inference for Computationally Expensive Simulators: Results

 As described in Sec.~\ref{section:methods}, we enhanced the sequential algorithm TSNPE \citep{deistler_truncated_2022} with a first round of \method, and designated this approach as \seqmethod.
 We found that \seqmethod{} (details in Appendix \ref{appendix:mf-tsnpe}) performs better than TSNPE, especially in regimes with a low budget of high-fidelity simulations.
-Compared to \seqmethod{}, A-MF-TSNPE improved inference in the OU process, but did not show significant improvements in the SLCP and SIR tasks.
+Compared to \seqmethod{}, \actseqmethod{} improved inference in the OU process, but did not show significant improvements in the SLCP and SIR tasks.

 Finally, we assessed the contribution of transfer learning to the overall performance in a setting where the low- and high-fidelity models have a different number of parameters, in the context of the OUprocess task (Appendix \ref{appendix:ablation-OU}).
 We expected that adding parameters to the high-fidelity model that are absent in the low-fidelity model would increase the inference complexity for \method, and indeed observed a performance decrease in \method{}, although \method{} still performed better than NPE and MF-ABC (see Appendix \ref{appendix:ablation-OU}).
+We note that \method{} also outperformed NPE when the low-fidelity model had more parameters than the high-fidelity model (see Appendix \ref{appendix:more_lf_dimensions}).
 Overall, the results suggest that \method{} and \seqmethod{} can yield substantial performance gains compared to NPE, TSNPE, and MF-ABC.